 Schizophrenia disorder is one of the most misunderstood mental health disorders.
 People often have misconceptions about this brain disorder.
 They may view those diagnosed with schizophrenia as someone to be afraid of or stay away from daily.
 Some doctors may have trouble recognizing signs of the illness when they appear.
 Individuals with schizophrenia often end up abusing drugs or alcohol to suppress their symptoms and develop a substance use disorder.
-If you’re battling substance abuse and schizophrenia, please contact Red Oak Recovery today at 866.457.7590 to learn about the treatment options available.
+If you’re battling substance use and schizophrenia, please contact Red Oak Recovery today at 866.457.7590 to learn about the treatment options available.

 What Is Schizophrenia Disorder?